emrebengue/Event_Scraper/README.md

 - The container with the highest cumulative score is selected as the likely event section.
 - This approach balances flexibility with precision and adapts well to diverse layouts.

-### 2. PDF Extraction with AWS Textract
+### 2. PDF Extraction with AWS Textract ([extract_pdf.py](extract_pdf.py))

+This script manages the upload of a PDF to an S3 bucket and extracts its content using AWS Textract.

 - `upload_file_to_s3(local_path, file_name)`:
   Uploads a user-provided PDF to an S3 bucket.

 - `extract_text_from_pdf(document_name)`:
-  Initiates a Textract job and polls until it's complete.
-Extracts all LINE blocks and returns a cleaned string of text.
+  Launches a Textract job to analyze the PDF stored in S3.
+Once the job is complete, it gathers all `LINE` blocks, sorts them by their position on the page (top-to-bottom, left-to-right), and returns the structured text in a readable format.

-### 2. LLM Pipeline (OpenAI API)
+### 3. LLM Pipeline (OpenAI API) ([LLM_openai.py](LLM_openai.py))

 All structured extraction is performed by OpenAI models (GPT-4o-mini).
 The following stages use LLMs: